 When the chicken is cool enough to handle chop into bite sized pieces.

-This salad is very versatile, you can add whatever veggies you have on hand and as I’ve said, omit the chicken and you have a delightful, vegetarian dish!
+Since this salad is very versatile, you can add whatever veggies you have on hand.
+While I like to use the best seasonal produce available, omit the chicken for a great vegetarian meal.